SCAI-BIO/MultiGML/README.md

 $ python3 -m pip install -e .
 ```

-The file protein_embeddings_esm.tsv.zip was too large to push to GitHub, and therefore was split into segments (protein_embeddings_esm_*).
+The file data/features/full_features/ protein_embeddings_esm.tsv.zip was too large to push to GitHub, and therefore was split into segments (protein_embeddings_esm_*).
 In order to run the code, you need to merge these files together:
 ```
 $ cat protein_embeddings_esm_* > protein_embeddings_esm.tsv.zip
 ```

-## Documentation
-Read the [official docs]() for more information.

 ## Input data formats